University of South Florida

 Undergraduate: Industrial-Organizational Psychology, Human Factors & Ergonomics, Psychological Statistics, Psychology & Technology

 I am interested in the changing nature of work, especially the impact of technology on individuals and organizations.
+My recent work has focused on issues relevant to a cyber workforce and occupations.
 I have methodological interests in modeling performance of individuals and teams over time especially as they interact with computer mediated technology.
+I am working with a team to develop and validate a serious game for selection of cyber operators in the Air Force.
+I recently completed work as a panel member for the National Academies of Sciences, Engineering, and Medicine to advise the Federal Aviation Administration on Cybersecurity Workforce issues (link).

-Examples of substantive topics include: modeling the development of trust in distributed human-human and human-technology teams, cybersecurity, robotics, serious games in training and assessment, artificial intelligence, computer-supported cooperative work, the role of intelligent agents in the workplace, and multimodal interactions and interfaces.
+Examples of substantive topics include: Employing serious games as a selection tool for cyber occupations, modeling the development of trust in distributed human-human and human-technology teams, cybersecurity workforce issues, robotics, serious games in training and assessment, artificial intelligence, computer-supported cooperative work, the role of intelligent agents in the workplace, and multimodal interactions and interfaces.
 See Publications for reprints of selective work.

 Research support has been received from: Army Research Institute, United States Air Force, United States Navy, National Cancer Institute, and others.